mahdibayouli/TicTacToe_Desktop_Application/README.md

 There is the options to restart the game and reset the score to 0.

 ## Overview
-This section describes the different parts of the game, feel free to watch the short animated GIF below for a quick game walkthrough.
+This section describes the different parts of the game, feel free to watch the short animated GIF down below for a quick game walkthrough.
 When you run the application, you should first of all choose the game mode in order to start a new game.
 The game can either be single player (Easy / Hard modes) or multiplayer.
 After choosing a single player mode, you should first chose X or O to start a game.
 The score is updated after each turn.
 You can always reset the score to 0 by clicking the button at the bottom right.
 You can also switch between game modes from the list at the top.

 ![TicTacToe_Gif](https://user-images.githubusercontent.com/76594745/164062103-ccd90fc0-b8d9-4feb-876d-6c343baca357.gif)